2023 AAPM&R Annual Assembly

 What if I have questions before the conference/once I’m at the conference?

 Just ask!
 Prior to the conference, you may contact email@example.com or call 847-737-6000.
 Once on-site, staff in the Speaker Ready Room will assist you with your presentation and connect with AAPM&R staff for any conference-related questions.

 If you cannot attend but have a replacement speaker already in mind, please contact the education team at firstname.lastname@example.org.
 Make sure to include the name, institution, email address and telephone number for your replacement.

 Is there a room for faculty to prepare their presentation slides?

 Yes, the AAPM&R offers a Speaker Ready Room with computer availability and internet access.
 Technical assistance is also available if needed.
-The Speaker Ready Room is located in Room 336 on the Meeting Level of the Baltimore Convention Center.
 Please review the hours of operations listed above.